Wisconsin Supreme Court sides with former regulator in power line bias case

 In a 4-3 ruling released Thursday the court’s conservative majority sided with former Public Service Commission member Mike Huebsch in a case that stemmed from a disputed power line through southwest Wisconsin.

-The court did not address approval of the power line itself but said a lower court was wrong in ordering the former state legislator and member of Gov. Scott Walker’s cabinet to testify and turn over his personal cell phone for inspection.
+The court did not address approval of the power line itself but said a lower court was wrong in ordering the former Republican Assembly speaker and member of Gov. Scott Walker’s cabinet to testify and turn over his personal cell phone for inspection.

+Reversing a decision by Dane County Circuit Judge Jacob Frost, the court found that a mere “appearance of bias” does not amount to a violation of due process.

 The court said there was no evidence Huebsch’s private communications with utility executives tainted his vote in favor of the roughly $500 million project, nor did his subsequent application to lead one of those utilities.